 1. Relevance to the search query

-This can be improved by excellent keyword research.
+This can be improved through keyword research.
 On this basis, clusters should be set carefully.
 Furthermore, phrase and exact keywords should be preferred over broad keywords.

 2. Relevance to the ad

 An increase in the relevance of the keyword to the ad is achieved by containing the keyword in the ad text.
-This implies to create keyword-specific ad texts instead of relying on general ones.
+This implies creating keyword-specific ad texts instead of relying on generic ad copy.

-Evaluate your landing page concerning its relevance for the headline and description of your ad.
+Evaluate your landing page considering its relevance to the headline and description in your ad.

 Make sure to be transparent.
-If your ad makes an offering, it must be visible on the LP immediately.
+If your ad makes an offering, it must be immediately visible on the landing page.

-Google checks the ease of navigation of your LP.
-If you do not have a clear navigational structure the QS will be lower than for a neatly arranged website.
+Google checks the ease of navigation of your landing pages.
+If you do not have a clear navigational structure, the QS will be lower than for a neatly arranged, intuitive website.

 4. Bounce rate

-The bounce rate is the fraction of visitors of a website who leave after having seen the site.
-This metric has the potential to help improve your whole web appearance which in turn would improve your accounts performance and consequently the QS of every single ad.
+The bounce rate is the percentage of website visitors who leave after having seen the site.
+This metric has the potential to help improve your whole web appearance, which in turn would improve your account’s performance and consequently the QS of every single ad.